 - While the dipping sauce is cooling, shape and fry the shrimp cakes.

-To Shape the Shrimp Cakes
+Shaping the Shrimp Cakes

-To Fry the Shrimp Cakes
+Frying the Shrimp Cakes

 To Serve

-- Right before serving, add the crushed peanuts and chopped cilantro to the dipping sauce and serve along side the shrimp cake.
+- Right before serving, add the crushed peanuts and chopped cilantro to the dipping sauce and serve alongside the shrimp cake.

 - Serve these with some fresh cucumber slices to add a touch of crunch and freshness!